polkadot-developers/polkadot-docs/infrastructure/running-a-validator/onboarding-and-offboarding/set-up-validator.md

         Warp sync ensures that your node quickly updates to the latest finalized state.
 The historical blocks are downloaded in the background as the node continues to operate.

-    ??? info "Adjustments for Kusama"
+    ??? info "Adjustments for TestNets"

-        If you're planning to run a validator on the Kusama network, you can specify the chain using the `--chain` flag:
+        If you're planning to run a validator on a TetNet, you can specify the chain using the `--chain` flag.
+For example, the following will run a validator on Kusama:

         ```sh
         polkadot --chain=kusama